zyjopensource/GPU-DVFS-Dataset/README.md

 ## Citation

-If you use this dataset in your research, please cite our paper (citation details to be added after publication).
+If you use this dataset in your research, please cite our paper.

 ---